GamePalsDoinCode/scrumsistant/README.md

 ## Formatting

 ### Frontend
 We are using tslint to lint our code.
-Install it as per the [instructions above](#frontend-1), and then run `tslint --project .` in the `frontend` directory to run the linter and show you any errors that need to be fixed.
+Install it as per the [instructions above](#frontend-1), and then run `tslint --project /path/to/project --config /path/to/project/tslint.json` in the `frontend` directory to run the linter and show you any errors that need to be fixed.
 If you are using VS Code, consider installing [the extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.vscode-typescript-tslint-plugin).

 ### Backend
 We are formatting our backend code according to the standards imposed by the fascist maintaining [`black`](https://github.com/psf/black).
 We are also using the [`isort`](https://github.com/timothycrosley/isort) library.
 You can easily set up your IDE to auto-run these tools whenever you save, which I suggest (and can help with).